 If neither property nor people were put in danger, you cannot be liable for fourth-degree arson.
 Additionally, if only property was imperiled, the penalties of a conviction are lower.

-Fourth-degree arson requires the fire or explosion was at least recklessly set.
-If the fire was an accident, you cannot be held liable for fourth-degree arson.
+Fourth-degree arson requires the fire or explosion to be at least recklessly set.
+You cannot be held liable for fourth-degree arson if the fire was an accident.

 A controlled agricultural burn is a farming technique.
 It clears the land of crop residue and weeds by setting them on fire.